South King County Mobility Coalition

 The South King County Mobility Coalition’s ongoing efforts support residents reaching their potential by increasing their transportation options.
 Through identifying coordinated and sustainable ways to assist individuals, with a focus on older adults, youth, persons with disabilities, immigrants and refugees, Veterans, and low-income individuals, we work to share current information on needs, trends, and events relevant to mobility within the region.

-1. Identifying gaps within the current transportation network, while coordinating options with other human services.
+1. Identifying and addressing gaps within the current transportation network

-3. Educating the public and agency personnel about what transportation options exist.
+3. Educating the public and agency personnel about available transportation options

 Projects and Resources